ok-home/ota_ws_update/README.md

 | ESP32 ESP32S3 ESP32C3 |
 | ----------------- |

-# ESP32 OTA update via WebsSocket with a simple WEB interface.
+# ESP32 OTA update via WebSocket with a simple WEB interface.
 Optional PreEncrypted mode.
   - Connects as a component to your program
   - Does not require external servers for storing OTA firmware, designed primarily for working on a local network.
   - Uses WebsSocket or WebsSocket Secure protocol.